Woohoo! It's payday!

 Level 1: I'm at least aware I need protection.
 Where most people reside.
 Consider basic protection: anti-virus and anti-malware services, good password practices, getting different email addresses for personal and work needs, keeping personal social media and tasks off your work machine.
 Basically, all the ground-level things all internet users should be doing anyway.

 Level 2: I want to be proactive.
 Now, you might be dealing with more sensitive information for your business, or have hired new employees that may or may not have good security habits.
-Add on a password manager and invest in a security awareness training program for your staff.
+Add on a password manager and invest in a security awareness training program for your team.

 Level 3: I'm super paranoid.
 Growing up in a tech-savvy family, I'm definitely up here.
 Build on the previous levels by adding a VPN solution that anonymizes your online activity, provides Wifi protection, and an additional level of malware protection.
 If you want to put more protection on your entire network for your office, there are hardware solutions out there, too.